gvwilson/thirdbit/src/fiction/santas/index.md

 There,
-"no thank you" produced an endless sequence of, "Are you sure?" and, "How about you just give it a try?" and, "Oh come on, Mister Frowny, it will put a smile on your face."
+"no thank you" produced an endless sequence of, "Are you sure?" and, "How about you just give it a try?" and, "Come on, Mister Frowny, it will put a smile on your face."

 That last comment actually did make him smile a little, but only because of the way Zubi said it.
-De was one of the other residents,[^p-word] and claimed to have come from a world where *everyone* was a santa or an elf.
+De was one of the other guests,[^p-word] and claimed to have come from a world where *everyone* was a santa or an elf.
 Or where santas didn't need wherevers because they could just imagine themselves wherever they wanted.